Pewejekubam/buns/README.md

 In all practicality, this script can be used to backup any linux host to the local host, but it's genesis was the need to backup name servers from several remote third-party locations and keep the configs and zone files local for security and recovery reasons.

-File system created by the script under the specified root:
+File system created by the script below the specified root:
 ```text
 /backup_operation_root
 ├── name_servers